 The first edition of Wetherspoon News is produced.
 The eight-page black-and-white magazine was offered free to all customers.

 Hamilton Hall opens

-We open Hamilton Hall, Liverpool Street Station in London – our first pub in the City and at a train station.
+We open Hamilton Hall (Liverpool Street station, London) – our first pub in central London and at a train station.